 Raising Up the Children and Being the Change created a forum for participants to speak directly to policymakers from a position of lived experience and knowledge.
 Together, they explore and develop an ethnographic perspective on how families and communities can address the ability to develop grounded, sustainable change that will allow them to shape the future of their families and communities.
-LTG was honored to be able to capture and share the stories of parents and service providers working to create healthy, sustainable futures for their children and communities.
+LTG was honored to be able to capture and share the stories of parents working to create healthy, sustainable futures for their children and communities.